nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting multiple people : `mass_delete`
+Deletes multiple specified contacts from the address book using their displayed indices.

+Format: `mass_delete INDEX1 INDEX2 ...
+INDEXN`

+* Deletes the persons at the specified indices.
+* Each index refers to the index number shown in the displayed person list.
+* All indices must be positive integers 1, 2, 3, … Invalid indices will be filtered out

+Examples:
+* `list` followed by `mass_delete 1 2` deletes the 1st and 2nd persons in the address book.
+* `find Betsy` followed by `mass_delete 1 3 a` deletes the 1st and 3rd persons in the results of the find command.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.